jbdesbas/vectipy/README.md

 MVT are a simple and conveniant way to share geodata using webmap or GIS software.

 For webmap : instead GeoJson file, MVT are loaded _on the fly_, so you can easly add maplayer with hundreds of geometry.
 Geometry are generalized in higher zoom.

-For QGIS software : Recents releases of [QGIS](http://qgis.org) natively support MVT, which can be used like WFS.
+For GIS : Recents releases of [QGIS](http://qgis.org) natively support MVT, which can be used like WFS.

 ## Quickstart